open-telemetry/opentelemetry-specification/specification/logs/api.md

 - [Emit a `LogRecord`](#emit-a-logrecord)

-The `Logger` is RECOMMENDED to provide a function to:
+The `Logger` SHOULD provide functions to:

 - [Emit an `Event`](#emit-an-event)

-The `Logger` SHOULD provide a function to:

 - [Report if `Logger` is `Enabled`](#enabled)

 ### Log Bridge operations